axelvaldez/radical-companies/_posts/epiphanies/2023-02-16-genuine-smile.markdown

 <h1>The Trigger</h1>
  <p>I know now that the trigger was <span class="_paradigm">Radical</span> Companies.
 At first I believed that keeping control was my thing.
 But then I understood that seeing people as people was my calling, not seeing them as resources.
 People, not robots.
 That simple fact made a huge difference to me.
 People can free their potential at the same time they grow, and align with others to create something big, bigger than they could create by themselves.</p>
  <p>Something changed in me and I now believe that seeing a company as a group of aligned people was the key.
 Everything fits.
-I can see everthing falling into place.
+I can see everything falling into place.
 That woke me up and made feel all that I could be just because I could.</p>
  <p>To my surprise, a feeling of emptiness came up and it was scary.
 I was surviving, not living.
 That is why I felt so bad in a <span class="_paradigm">Fiat</span> company, not being able to be part of anything, not mattering except as a smart robot.</p>

 <h1>Born Out of Desperation</h1>